<-- previous page Table of Contents Index next page -->

 For example, suppose you set

-Normally Mup will break beams whenever it encounters a rest or space, but if you or specify an "r" at the end of the beamstyle parameter, it will beam across rests of eighth note or shorter duration.
+Normally Mup will break beams whenever it encounters a rest or space, but if you specify an "r" at the end of the beamstyle parameter, it will beam across rests of eighth note or shorter duration.
 Similarly, specifying an "s" at the end of the beamstyle parameter will cause it to beam across spaces of eighth note or shorter.
 Specifying both (in either order) will result in beaming across both.
 Mup will also beam across eighth note or shorter rests or spaces inside of custom beams.

 Sometimes, if there are many short notes beamed together, you may wish to